iaincollins/icarus/README.md

 As the game itself is not supported by the developers on Mac or Linux I do not plan to aim for feature parity on these platforms.

-#### Cross platform development
+## Development (cross platform)

-You can also run ICARUS Terminal in development mode, by starting the service with the web interface alongside it.
+You can run ICARUS Terminal in development mode by starting the service with the web interface alongside it.
 Both must be running at the same time.
 You can use this to do feature development on any platform (e.g. Windows, Mac, Linux).

-All you need installed is Node.js.
+All you need installed is Node.js and ideally some save game data.

 * `npm run dev:web` start the web interface (has hot reloading)
 * `npm run dev:service` start the service (does not have hot reloading)
 * You can access the UI via http://localhost:3300

-There is currently no one-step build command configured for Unix platforms.

 ## Contributing / Feedback